oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

 This barely works in SymPy and in fact really should just give an error.
 The fact that it works at all is because well meaning people have put fudges into the codebase that really just should not be there.
-The ``Function`` class in fact needs to have metaclasses to be able to make things like this work which really just shows that the problem is that ``f`` should not be a class.
+The ``Function`` class in fact needs to be a metaclass to be able to make things like this work which really just shows that the problem is that ``f`` should not be a class.
 When we call ``f = Function('f')`` above in fact what happens is that a class will be created dynamically behind the scenes and then ``f`` will be that class.
 The